Nickchapman3773/Uranium-Fever/README.md

 - Repeat the `Configuring Game Settings` section of the non-Linux installation instructions.
 - The game should now launch appropriately.
 Prior to starting a new game, go into settings, open `Tweaks`, and `disable No Pip-Boy on Alt Tab`.

-> [!note]
+Caveats:
-> - MO2s Nexus Handler does not work.
+- MO2s Nexus Handler does not work.
 As Uranium Fever is updated, you will have to install said updates manually.
-> - Double clicking on a mod in MO2 causes MO2 to freeze.
+- Double clicking on a mod in MO2 causes MO2 to freeze.
 Because of this, mods must be edited manually from explorer.
  </details>

 ## Disable Base Address Randomization